prbale/java-samples/README.md

-# java-samples
+# Some useful java samples

-Some useful java samples
+Some useful java coding guidelines